 Beautiful teeth and a natural smile are one of the most important factors when forming a good impression about someone.
 With the help of modern dentistry, technology and materials we can help you achieve the smile you always wanted.
 Prosthetic dentistry is a category of dentistry focused on the replacement or restoration of teeth.
-The primary types of dental prosthetic devices include full and partial dentures; crowns; bridges; and implants.
+The primary types of dental prosthetic devices include full and partial dentures; crowns; bridges; implant supported overdentures and implant supported partial bridge or full arch bridge(also known as hybrid).
 Let us help you improve the function and the aesthetic appearance of your teeth, as well as your quality of life, having your health and beauty in mind.

 There are three types of dental bridges: 1) traditional dental bridges, 2) cantilever dental bridges, and 3) Maryland bridges.
 Traditional bridges have either dental crowns or dental implants on either side of the missing tooth, plus a replacement tooth, which is held in place by a post-like structure called a dental abutment.
 Cantilever dental bridges are used in cases where there are surrounding teeth only on one side of the missing tooth.
 Maryland bridges are made of a specialized resin that is cemented to a metal framework and cemented to the enamel of surrounding teeth.

 Dental bridges typically take 2-3 weeks to complete and are less invasive than other options, such as dental implants.
 With good oral hygiene and regular dental visits, dental bridges can last up to 30 years.

 The process of getting dentures may take a few months and several dental visits.
 In some cases, however, same-day dentures are also possible.
 With same-day dentures, the dentures are created right in the dentist's office instead of at an offsite laboratory.
 Same-day dentures aren't for everyone, though.
 If your dentures require a lot of customization, same-day dentures may not be right for you.